|

 disc has all the data that you’ve compiled, all your work.
 I know that you’ve not been

 following my orders.”
+“But I

 have!”
 Claire protested.
 “I started by giving Darien a little too much Counteragent